colinmarc/colinmarc.github.com/blind.md

 <p class="date"><em>January 2014</em></p>

 Will stepped out into the cold air one October afternoon and was surprised to find the campus square had become all brown and grey when he wasn’t paying attention.
-He was pretty sure it had been green just the other day, and it was much colder than it was supposed to be.
+He was pretty sure it had been green just a few weeks ago, when he had moved in, and it was much colder than it was supposed to be.
 Peering at the twiggy trees with their scarves of leaves and the stale grass, he wondered—how many things changed quietly like this, without him noticing?

 He pulled at the edges of this idea as he walked, thinking on the hidden machinery of the world, not just the natural machinery but the plumbing and electric and roads and governments and everything.
 And of the children withering and dying in Africa, or wherever, and how he was blind to that, self-absorbed, like he was to the trees and the grass of his quad.